Addressing Differences Behind Cancer Inconsistencies: 2022 Advancing the Science of Cancer in Latinos

 Guidelines for the Future

 In closing, healthy weight is a key factor in avoiding cancers, such as breast cancer, which is prevalent in Latina women.
-Although HRD variants are common among Latina women with breast cancer, there may be other more rare pathological variants that could be uncovered with more extensive sequencing, and tumor and germline genomic sequencing should be prioritized to further understand the prevalence of these variants among Latinx patients.
-Although more information is needed to better understand metabolic versus mutation cancer pathways, initial results indicate that metabolic mechanisms may be more prevalent in Latinx endometrial cancer patients.
+Although HRD variants are common among Latina women with breast cancer, there may be other more rare pathological variants that could be uncovered with more extensive sequencing, and tumor and germline genomic sequencing should be prioritized to further understand the prevalence of these variants among Latino patients.
+Although more information is needed to better understand metabolic versus mutation cancer pathways, initial results indicate that metabolic mechanisms may be more prevalent in Latino endometrial cancer patients.
 If this proves to be true, lifestyle changes could be even more effective in this population.

 Dr. Lisa Sanchez-Johnsen is the Vice Chair for Research and Associate Professor in the Department of Family Medicine at Rush University Medical Center in Chicago.